-Timeframe Relatior nship to Deliv very Plans LEP DCP Other Plans and Strategies 1 Protection of scenic landscapes, environmental values, and increase resilience a and respond to o natural hazards Scenic protection of Lake Jindabyne, Lake Eucumbene is maintained via the LEP.
-Short \checkmark Scenic protection provisions including design guidelines and performance criteria be prepared and incorporated into the DCP and applied to regional road corridors to limit visual impacts.
-Short \checkmark Undertake a region wide study of locally significant landscapes and incorporate into DCP.
-Medium \checkmark \checkmark \checkmark Adopt the recommendations of the Aboriginal Heritage Study, and where recommended, integrate landscapes of significance to First Nations people into LEP/DCP.
-Medium \checkmark \checkmark \checkmark Provide a buffer of 100m from major rivers and wetlands and 50m from all other watercourses to manage development within proximity to riparian land and watercourses.
-Short \checkmark Areas of groundwater vulnerability are identified and protected.
-Short \checkmark Provide protection to local drinking water catchments.
-Medium 1 5 Biodiversity values are identified in an overlay for inclusion in the LEP that includes: o Habitat for threatened species and populations, o Endangered ecological communities, o Corridors of value for inter- and intra- regional connectivity, and o Koala habitat (once data is available).
+Timeframe frame Relationship to Delivery F ery Plans LEP DCP Other Plans and Strategies 1 Protection of scenic landscapes, environmental values, and increase resilience and respond to o natural h nazards Scenic protection of Lake Jindabyne, Lake Eucumbene is maintained via the LEP.
+Short √ Scenic protection provisions including design guidelines and performance criteria be prepared and incorporated into the DCP and applied to regional road corridors to limit visual impacts.
+Short √ Undertake a region wide study of locally significant landscapes and incorporate into LEP or DCP.
+Medium √ √ √ Adopt the recommendations of the Aboriginal Heritage Study, and where recommended, integrate landscapes of significance to First Nations people into LEP or DCP.
+Medium √ 1 1 Provide buffers in the LEP in accordance with Department of Primary Industries (Office of Water) Guidelines for Riparian Corridors on Waterfront Land.
+Short 1 Areas of groundwater vulnerability are identified and protected.
+Short 1 Provide protection to local drinking water catchments.
+Medium 1 1 Biodiversity values are identified in an overlay for inclusion in the LEP that includes: o Habitat for threatened species and populations, o Endangered ecological communities, o Corridors of value for inter- and intra- regional connectivity, and o Koala habitat (once data is available).
 Short 1 Planning proposals are supported for rezoning to an environmental zone where the land has special ecological, scientific, cultural or aesthetic attributes, or land highly constrained by geotechnical or other hazards.
 The permissible land uses must be consistent with the objectives of the zone and limit the risk to life and property.
-Ongoing ✓
+Ongoing √